Nexirift/cosmos/README.md

 This software is currently in development and should not be used in production until the official Nexirift public release.
 By deploying this software in a production environment, you acknowledge and accept all associated risks.
 Please wait for production-ready status before implementation.

+## Contributing

+Please follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0) when contributing to this project.

 ## License

 Nexirift's internal projects are licensed under the [GNU Affero General Public License v3.0](LICENSE).